RDS OR MYSQL – TEN USE CASES

 A: RDS can do this handily with Read Replicas.
 As long as your requirements are for vanilla replicas, this will work well for you.

-A: Again if you want to go with a Percona, MariaDB or Drizzle, you’re going to be using a roll your own distribution.
+A: Again, if you want to go with a Percona, MariaDB, or Drizzle, you’re going to be using a roll of your own distribution.

 A: If you’re in this camp, you probably already know RDS isn’t going to support you.
 MySQL’s replication technology can support a myriad of configurations.
 Here are a few that might work for you: